AlecAivazis/graphql-over-kafka/docs/source/intro/first_service.rst

 Congratulations!
 You have finally pieced together a complete nautilus service.
 Now other entities in your cloud (like another service or even a javascript client) can create, persist, and retrieve recipes without maintaining the data themselves.

-In the next section you will learn how to create services based off of pre-packages ones as well as keep track of a relationships between different services in your cloud.
+In the next section you will learn how to keep track of relationships between different services in your cloud as well as how to use some of the specialized services that come with nautilus.